seedwinnipeg/seedwinnipeg.github.io/password-policy/Presentation.md

 css: override.css
 transition: zoom
 theme: night
+width: 1280
+height: 720
 ---

 # Why does cybersecurity matter?

 ::: notes
+- Communicate in binary today.
+- 1 = Yes; 0 = No.
+- Who will use a computer today?
+- Who will deal with confidential information today?
+- Cybersecurity is necessary for us to do our work.
 - We are entrusted with data from about 25,000 people.
 - We are responsible to keep this data private and confidential.
 - Much of this data lives in the cloud (Office 365, Google Suite, Better Outcomes) or is accessible via the internet (via VPN)